 Adaptation to change requires personal development and personal growth.
 Effectiveness in any endeavor, especially sales, is built on a long list of attributes, all of which can be developed and improved with effort.

 These attributes have been observed, studied, debated, and written about for millennia.
-My list is here, but the top of my list surely includes honesty, integrity and self-discipline (which I believe to be the cornerstone to success in all endeavors).
+The top of my list surely includes honesty, integrity and self-discipline (which I believe to be the cornerstone to success in all endeavors).

 Your personal development is your job one.
 It is something that no one can do for you, and it is a responsibility that is yours alone.
 You must recognize in yourself the attributes that you need to improve and you need to work on them.